Stuycs-K/final-project-4-shauj-dubovskiyk/PRESENTATION.md

 // insert here

-## **Concerns of ECC Encryption**
+## **Disadvantages of ECC Encryption**

+ - Hard to implement
+     - ECC private keys can be leaked when not implemented correctly
+ - Relatively new technology compared to RSA
-Most Elliptic Curves are Patented
+ - Most Elliptic Curves are Patented
-Theoretical Solution
+     - Legal risk
-No algorithmic solution in the last three decades yet Quantum Computing Attacks
+ - Possible Quantum Computing Attacks
+     - Shor's algorithm makes factoring easier
+     - Grover's algorithm makes searching through unstructured data easier
+     - ECC easier to crack than RSA due to shorter key lengths
-Bad RNG leads to successful attacks
+ - Bad RNG leads to successful attacks

-## **Why ECC is Not Commonly Used**

-// insert here
+ - Side-channel attacks
+     - Exploiting and analyzing information leaking from physical and virtual cryptoystems
+         - Information to analyze: execution time, power consumption, supply curent, electromanetic and acoustic emissions
+     - Ex: Observing differences in time between power consumption peaks with an oscilloscope
+ - Twist-security attacks
+     - Carefully selected public key not on the ECC curve causes a shared key that is easily reversible to be generated
+     - Leaks the victim's private key
+ - Speculation the National Security Agency (NSA) added a backdoor as an ECC standard
+     - Flaws in random number generators make secret keys easy to predict

 ---
 ## **Conclusion**